 Our Musicians

 Bryn Badel - trumpet, cornet, flugelhorn and vocalist is a versatile musician in many different genres.
 He has performed in a variety of settings as a classical, jazz and Latin music performer.
 He founded Lust Life Jazz Band in 1994 as an artistic jazz ensemble.
-He began his career as a symphonic musician and has shared the stage with many world class musicians.
-He performs regularly at St Andrews Cathedral, First Metropolitan United Church and for countless years with the The Island Big Band, and Kumbia.
+He began his career as a symphonic musician and has shared the stage with countless world class musicians.
+He performs regularly around British Columbia and abroad.

 He has performed as a soloist with; The Canadian Military, The Big Band Trio, Vancouver Island Symphony, Sooke Philharmonic Orchestra, Victoria Chamber Orchestra, and The Victoria Symphony.
-He has been featured on filmscores, commercials and on many recordings, including albums with Maureen Washington, The Axiomatics, Kumbia, Mindil Beach, Gone Clear, and the Vancouver Island Symphony.
-He teaches brass fundamentals at Long & McQuade, and can be seen performing often in Victoria With Lust Life Jazz Band and other ensembles.
+He has been featured on filmscores, commercials and on many recordings.
+He teaches brass fundamentals at Long & McQuade, and can be seen performing often in Victoria with Lust Life Jazz Band and other ensembles.

 Alan Vance is an award winning guitarist was born in Prince Albert, Saskatchewan.
 He claims hearing the Ballantyne brothers, who lived down the street, play jazz on various instruments was probably the first time he was really influenced by the art form.
 At the age of eleven after a year of piano lessons he finally begged and borrowed (but didn’t steal) enough money for his first real guitar.
 A week long jazz camp including clinicians Phil Wilson, Lou Marini Jr. and Lyle Mays in the early 70’s made him realize that you really must study this art form if you want to become accomplished at it.
 So he’s been studying and working at it ever since.